liborty/indxvec/README.md

 Indxvec is a spin-off from `rstats`.
 It is a self-contained unit, both in terms of the subject matter and also in not having any dependencies.

 The tools included are: efficient ranking, sorting, merging, searching, set operations and indices manipulations.
 They are  applicable to generic slices `&[T]`.
-Thus they will work on primitive types but also on any arbitrarily complex end type `T`, as long as you implement their required traits, mostly just PartialOrd and/or Copy for `T`.
+Thus they will work on primitive types but also on any arbitrarily complex end type `T`, as long as you implement their required traits, mostly just `PartialOrd` and/or `Copy` for `T`.

 ## Functions

 are in the module `src/merge.rs`.
-They mostly take some generic slice(s) `&[T]` and produce the indices into them of type `Vec<usize>`, onto which the methods of the following trait can be conveniently chained.
+They mostly take some generic slice(s) `&[T]` and produce the indices into them of type `Vec<usize>`, onto which the methods of the `Indices` trait can be conveniently chained.
 See the documentation.

 ## Trait Index

-The methods of this trait are implemented for slices of subscripts, i.e. they take the type `&[usize]` as input (self).
+The methods of this trait are implemented for slices of subscripts, i.e. they take the type `&[usize]` as input (self) and produce new index `Vec<usize>`, new data vector `Vec<T>`, or other results.

 ## Release Notes (Latest First)

+**Version 0.2.3** - general tidying up and readme update.

-**Version 0.2.2** - prettification of tests: replaced GV and GI with functions wv and wi respectively.
-Added `revindex` to `Indices` trait, so that it can be functionally chained with the others.
+**Version 0.2.2** - prettification of tests: replaced GV and GI with functions `wv` and `wi` respectively.
+Added `revindex` to `Indices` trait, so that it can be functionally chained with its other methods.

 **Version 0.2.1** - moved GI from `rstats` to here.
 Fixed `minmax`.